raul-izquierdo/english/sources/vocabulary/The Individual/How do you Act. Behaviour and Personality.md

     ?
 Siguió igual después de todos estos años : `He stayed the same after all these years` = remain the same
     ?
 Permaneció igual después de todos estos años : `He remained the same after all these years`

-aceptar, adoptar (idea o costumbre)
-    = embrace
-    ?
-La empresa adoptó la nueva tecnología : `The company embraced the new technology` ? Él adoptó la nueva cultura : `He embraced the new culture`

 ## Behaviors